 Live Action TV

-- Heroes.
-It inspired the trope after all.
-As a matter of fact, one of the suggested names for this trope was a takeoff on the "Heroes" tagline: "Ordinary People, Budget-Straining Abilities".
+- Heroes inspired the creation of this page from its relentless use of the trope.
+One of the suggested names for this page was a takeoff on the Heroes tagline: "Ordinary People, Budget-Straining Abilities".

 - Nathan Petrelli only did supersonic flight twice in all of season 1, and once in season 2.
 This is odd, since West (who also flies) has taken off more than once in season 2.
 It may be possible that they assigned one of the most expensive ones to Nathan because he is somewhat embarrassed by them.
 West really floats instead of flies, which is a much cheaper special effect than Nathan's supersonic flight.